 - 20 of the Top Stocks to Buy (Including the Two Every Investor Should Own)

 - 5 Recession-Proof Stocks

 - How to Beat the Market

+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
 Eric Volkman has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares).
-The Motley Fool is short shares of IBM.
+The Motley Fool owns shares of and recommends Amazon, Berkshire Hathaway (B shares), Mastercard, and Visa.
+The Motley Fool recommends Costco Wholesale.
 The Motley Fool has a disclosure policy.